 Since the Centre was first established in 1999 by Professor Eilean Hooper-Greenhill, we have carried out collaborative and distinctively values-led research that is world-leading; both in terms of its contribution to the burgeoning field of museum studies and its profound and lasting impact on wide-ranging cultural organisations and their beneficiaries.
 Today, we are working with museums and heritage bodies of all kinds to dismantle the barriers to access that can exclude and restrict audiences.
 We use research to foster experimental, ethical approaches to engaging with and impacting upon pressing contemporary social issues.

 RCMG was created in response to an influential report, commissioned by the Department for National Heritage in 1997, which called for the establishment of a centre of excellence to support learning and engagement in museums.
 Being established with this purpose and ambition in mind has ensured that positive social impact is not a by-product but rather a driving force for the Centre’s work.
+Professor Jocelyn Dodd joined the RCMG team in 2000, and became Director in 2006 making a significant contribution to RCMG’s work on social impact.
+In 2002, Dr Ceri Jones became a member of the team, supporting the piloting of the Generic Learning Outcomes.
 All of our projects are designed in order to equip cultural organisations to enhance their benefit to society, to diverse audiences and to communities that have traditionally had fewer opportunities to participate in and benefit from culture.

 The Centre’s position within the School of Museum Studies enables us to draw upon and, in turn, to contribute to cutting-edge conceptual research that underpins and feeds directly into the School’s postgraduate training and research programmes, including Socially Engaged Practice in Museums and Galleries MA, and its professional development activities.
 In the 2014 Research Excellent Framework (REF), the Centre’s work formed the basis for both of the School’s impact case studies, which were both rated 100% 4*.
 In the 2008 UK wide Research Assessment Exercise (RAE) RCMG was at the heart of the submission, which found that the School of Museum Studies was home to the highest proportion of world leading research in any discipline in any UK University.